 Imagine sitting in the movie theater and awaiting the most epic story ever told, the one God wrote, the one you're part of even as you're about to watch...

-As a professor of Catholic philosophy and a creative author, God has called me to write an ambitious book (with an eye to adapting it into a screenplay) and have it done by the end of 2019, which will take all of my
+As a professor of Christian philosophy and a creative author, God has called me to write an ambitious book (with an eye to adapting it into a screenplay) and have it done by the end of 2019, which will take all of my

 time and resources.
 I need your help to pull this off!